Things to do before you apply

 Your registered office address

 Every charitable trust board must have a registered office.
-This address must be a physical location and include the street number in a town or city.
+This address must be a physical location in New Zealand and include the street number in a town or city.

 If the address is a named building, this name should be provided.
 If the building has more than one floor, or is made up of a suite of offices, then the floor or suite number should also be included.